AFROTC-Det-345/ofc-guide/OFC Guide.md

 You should focus on AFROTCI 36-2011 volumes 1 and 3.

-Volume 1 focus on the LLAB curriculum and the objectives that must be met
+Volume 1 focus on the LLAB curriculum and the objectives that must be met.

 Volume 3 describes your responsibilities and most of the other administrative information that goes along with Cadet Operations.
 Be very familiar with Chapter 10, as you will reference it all the time.